gnolang/gno/docs/stdlibs.md

   reduced while we figure out the details on how to implement reflection.
   Aside from the `reflect` package itself, this also translates to very common packages still not available in Gno, such as `fmt` or `encoding/json`.
+- In the package documentation, specify the Go version from which the library was taken.
+- All changes from the Go standard libaries must be explicitly marked, possibly with `// XXX` comments as needed.

 If you intend to create a PR to add a new standard library, remember to update [Go\<\>Gno compatibility](go-gno-compatibility.md) accordingly.